Romy says her debut album is "very close" to being finished

 She continued that her recent trance-inspired single ‘Strong’ with Fred Again.. was a “clue” of what vibe to expect from the album, which she described as “club-inspired, dance-y, emotional”.

-Romy also confirmed there was “absolutely” more music coming from The xx in the future, sharing that before Christmas she met with bandmates Jamie xx and Oliver Sim to write.
+Romy also confirmed there is “absolutely” more music coming from The xx in the future, sharing that before Christmas she met with bandmates Jamie xx and Oliver Sim to write.

 “There’s so much love there.
 It’s been really fun to do some new stuff and learn and have a new experiences like this.”